Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Introduction

 Pulses of non-classical light serve as flying qubits for photonic quantum information processing \cite{flamini2018photonic}, are important resources for quantum sensing \cite{pirandola2018advances}, and are critical ingredients for a future quantum internet \cite{kimble2008quantum,simon2017towards,wehner2018quantum}.
 Combined with linear optics and photon-counting detectors, quantum states of light can be used to perform quantum computing \cite{knill2001scheme, kok2007linear, bartolucci2023fusion} and quantum communication \cite{o2009photonic}.
 They can be generated from classical pulses using non-linear processes such as parametric down-conversion \cite{couteau2018spontaneous} or emission from single quantum emitters \cite{aharonovich2016solid}.

-In particular for single emitters, the quantum dynamics of the light-matter interaction play a large role in determining the quality of the light.
-Capturing these dynamics is also necessary for simulating protocols that exploit emitter degrees of freedom, such as the spin of a particle, to generate entangled states of light \cite{lindner2009proposal} or to serve as a quantum memory \cite{specht2011single}.
+In particular for single emitters, the quantum dynamics of light-matter interaction play a large role in determining the quality of light produced \cite{kiraz2004quantum, gustin2020efficient, bracht2021swing}.
+Capturing these dynamics is also necessary to understand protocols that exploit matter degrees of freedom, such as the spin of a particle, to generate entangled states of light \cite{lindner2009proposal}, perform non-demolition measurements \cite{maffei2023energy}, or to serve as a quantum memory \cite{specht2011single}.
+However, achieving all of these applications to a sufficient quality for widespread commercialization requires a high level of engineering and optimization.
+It is thus crucial to develop accurate models and numerical simulation techniques that can provide critical feedback on current experiments and help develop proposals for next-generation quantum photonic devices.